What Scholarships are Available for ABA Students?

 Location matters.

-Many scholarships have residency requirements, and are only available to residents of a particular state.
-Sometimes location requirements are even more specific than that, with some scholarships limited to graduates of certain high schools.
+Many scholarships have residency requirements and are only available to residents of a particular state.
+Sometimes location requirements are even more specific, with some scholarships limited to graduates of certain high schools.

 Others may be based on where you plan to work after getting your degree.

 The Autism Recovery Foundation, for example, offers a scholarship only for ABA students who intend to pursue careers in the state of Minnesota.
-This is a good example of the kind of thing that is available in other states.
-Look for professional associations for certified and state licensed ABAs in your state to see what they have to offer.
+This is a good example of the kind of opportunity available in other states.
+Look for professional associations for certified and state-licensed ABAs in your state to see what they have to offer.

 Timing